 Virgin Atlantic will join the SkyTeam alliance in January 2023.

-Rhys and I joined the Virgin Atlantic management team and SkyTeam representatives at The Gherkin this morning to hear the news.
+Rob and I joined the Virgin Atlantic management team and SkyTeam staff at The Gherkin this morning to hear the news.
 We didn’t know why we’d been invited and, if I’m honest, this wasn’t on our shortlist of potential reasons!